wzhouxiff/RestoreFormerPlusPlus/README.md

-This repo is a official implementation of "[RestoreFormer++: Towards Real-World Blind Face Restoration from Undegraded Key-Value Paris](https://arxiv.org/pdf/2308.07228.pdf)".
+This repo is an official implementation of "[RestoreFormer++: Towards Real-World Blind Face Restoration from Undegraded Key-Value Paris](https://arxiv.org/pdf/2308.07228.pdf)".